Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/building_a_report.md

 and keep the process function at a high level like the example.)
 In this tutorial we explore the content of that function.

+### A general outline

+With this top level view you should consider the report generation in the following steps:

+1. Data generation (Most of the normal pipeline)
+2. Data Extraction: Not all data might be needed.
+Isolate the data you need to generate all reports possible, and pass it to a new environment (read a function call)
+3. Create the report section wise, ie: Create the header, create information about the patient, print some picture... etc. etc.
+4. (C) If you have some conditional content, ie: if you should display different information based on the extracted data, then extract out to its own function and be clear try to specify the different types of reports generated using an enum.
+This will help other understand your code better.
+5. Return the report, encode it to dicom using the dicom factory.

 ## The PyLaTeX pipeline

 As dicomnode is build on top of PyLaTeX it is necessary to understand how that